In a Nutshell:

 What is an Open Loop Payment System?

-This means irrespective of what bank the payment is made from, it will be settled in your account easily.
+This means that irrespective of which bank the payment is made from, it will be settled in your account easily.
 With open-loop payment systems, you can make transactions between accounts from different banks, cards, or wallets.

 The system is widely accepted across the globe and is used for a variety of payment methods such as credit cards, debit cards, prepaid cards, gift cards, etc. The best thing about this system is that it allows a merchant to process payments irrespective of which financial institution the payer uses.

 - Despite multiple challenges, the usage of open-loop payment solutions has increased over the years.
-Not only that, according to a report, the entire contactless payment market is expected to grow at a CAGR of 19.1% from 2022-2030.
+Not only that, according to a report, the entire payments market is expected to grow at a CAGR of 19.1% from 2022-2030.

 - One of the most popular use cases of these systems is public transportation across the globe.
 So much so that around 150 cities across the world are planning to adopt an open-loop payment system by replacing the traditional legacy ticketing system.